screen-share/is-screen-captured/README.md

 The main problem with this approach is that the scammer can dismiss such warnings or convince the user to ignore them.
 This is especially true when the scam is driven by [remote administration](https://en.wikipedia.org/wiki/Remote_administration) software, in which case the scammer can rearrange content on the screen to obscure crucial information from the victim.

 ### Alternative 3: Enterprise policies and/or employees
-We seek to protect financial institutions’ customers, not their employees.
+We seek to protect financial institutions’ **customers**, not their **employees**.
 We cannot expect financial institutions to have the power to set policies or force-install extensions on customers’ machines.

 (It bears mentioning that many enterprises do wish to limit screen-sharing on their employees’ devices.
 On Chromium-based browsers, that is already possible using enterprise policies today.
 Further policies may be added independently of the effort described by this document.)

 ### Alternative 4: Extension APIs
 As mentioned in [alternative 3](#alternative-3-enterprise-policies-andor-employees), we cannot expect financial institutions to force-install extensions on their customers’ devices.
-But could we expect them to convince their customers to do so…?
+But could we expect them to **convince** their customers to do so…?

 The author of this document would argue that:
 * Many users would not end up installing such an extension; possibly most of them won’t.